Mission

 Our vestibule houses photographs from the Wisconsin Historical Society of Ho-Chunk summer and winter dwellings in the Madison area, as well as old and new photographs of our school.

-Land Acknowledgement: We begin by acknowledging that the land on which Wingra School sits within the enduring sacred ancestral homeland of the Ho-Chunk People.
+Land Acknowledgment: We begin by acknowledging that the land on which Wingra School sits within the enduring sacred ancestral homeland of the Ho-Chunk People.
 The four lakes area, known as DeJope, and all inherent sovereign homelands, hold a continuous connection to land, water, and community.
 This land was ceded under duress and without free, prior, informed consent in the Treaty of 1832, and the history of colonization remains pervasive.
 This acknowledgement is integral to a shared future of partnership and collaboration.
 The traditional knowledge embedded in the Ho-Chunk way of life is a source of inspiration to offer respect and care for all beings — of which land is included — for all time.

 Social Justice